alibaba-archive/kafka-connect-mongo/README.md

 # If you met an `Schema being registered is incompatible with an earlier schema` error given by schema registry, please set the `avro.compatibility.level` option of schema registry to `none`
 analyze.schema=false
 schema.registry.url=http://127.0.0.1:8080
+# This option works in export mode (use MongoExportSourceConnector), which will export the whole database with these filter conditions
+additional.filter=
 # If use ssl, add configs on jvm by set environment variables `-Djavax.net.ssl.trustStore=/secrets/truststore.jks -Djavax.net.ssl.trustStorePassword=123456 -Djavax.net.ssl.keyStore=/secrets/keystore.jks -Djavax.net.ssl.keyStorePassword=123456`
 #mongo.uri=mongodb://user:pwd@128.0.0.1:27017/?ssl=true&authSource=admin&replicaSet=rs0&sslInvalidHostNameAllowed=true
 ```